-Subject Entrance requirement Head of Department (based on performance at GCSE) Art & Design Grade B or better in Art and Design Mrs O Casey Biology B or better in Biology / BB or better in Double Award Science Mrs S Tully Business Studies B or better in Business Studies Mr T Dempsey Chemistry B or better in Chemistry / BB or better in Double Award Science; and Higher Tier Mathematics Mrs J Glover Drama and Theatre Studies B or better in English/English Literature Mrs J Neill Economics B or better in Economics / or if a new subject B or better in both English and Mathematics within a good GCSE profile Mr T Dempsey English Literature B or better in English and English Literature Miss L McConkey French B or better in French and also Higher Tier in all components Mrs C O'Shaughnessy Geography B or better in Geography Mrs D Dreaning Government & B or better in English Literature or History within a good Miss A McClelland Politics GCSE profile Health and Social B or better in English and Biology / BB or better in Double Miss L Elliott / Miss K Care Award Science within a good GCSE profile Jess History B or better in History Miss G Johnston Nutrition and Food B or better in Food and Nutrition / or if a new subject see Miss L Elliott Science HoD Digital Technology B or better in GCSE Digital Technology or Computer Mr A Hanlon Science / or if a new subject see HoD Software Systems B or better in Computer Science Mr A Hanlon Development Mathematics B or better in Further Maths / if no Further Maths see HoD Mr D Irwin Further A/A in Further Maths - only studied as a 4 th subject Mr D Irwin Mathematics \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ Music B or better in Music Mrs C Hamilton Psychology B or better in English, Mathematics and Biology / BB or better in Double Award Science Mrs L Duke Physics B or better in Physics / BB or better in Double Award Science; and Higher Tier Mathematics Mr D Stewart Religious Studies B or better in Religious Studies / or if a new subject see HoD Mr W Brown Spanish B or better in Spanish and also Higher Tier in all components Miss K Poots Sport Science and the Active Leisure Industry B or better in Physical Education / or if a new subject B or better in Biology / BB or better in Double Award Science Mr T Baxter Technology & Design B or better in Technology & Design Mr G Winter
+Subject Entrance requirement Head of Department A .
+0 D . (based on performance at GCSE) M 0.0 Art & Design Grade B or better in Art and Design Mrs O Casey Biology B or better in Biology / BB or better in Double Award Science Mrs S Tully Business Studies B or better in Business Studies Mr T Dempsey Chemistry B or better in Chemistry / BB or better in Double Award Science; and Higher Tier Mathematics Mrs J Glover Drama and Theatre Studies B or better in English/English Literature Mrs J Neill Economics B or better in Economics / or if a new subject B or better in both English and Mathematics within a good GCSE profile Mr T Dempsey English Literature B or better in English and English Literature Miss L McConkey French B or better in French and also Higher Tier in all components Mrs C O'Shaughnessy Geography B or better in Geography Mrs D Dreaning Government & Politics B or better in English Literature or History within a good GCSE profile Miss A McClelland Health and Social B or better in English and Biology / BB or better in Double Miss L Elliott Care History Award Science within a good GCSE profile B or better in History Miss G Johnston Thistory B of better in Thistory Wilss O Joilliston Nutrition and Food Science B or better in Food and Nutrition / or if a new subject see Miss L Elliott Digital Technology B or better in GCSE Digital Technology or Computer Mr A Hanlon Digital Technology Science / or if a new subject see HoD Wii A Hainon Software Systems Development B or better in Computer Science Mr A Hanlon Mathematics B or better in Further Maths / if no Further Maths see HoD Mr D Irwin Further A/A in Further Maths - only studied as a 4 th subject Mr D Irwin Mathematics , , , , , , , , , , , , , , , , , , , Music B or better in Music Mrs C Munton Psychology B or better in English, Mathematics and Biology / BB or better in Double Award Science Mrs L Duke Physics B or better in Physics / BB or better in Double Award Science; and Higher Tier Mathematics Mr D Stewart Religious Studies B or better in Religious Studies / or if a new subject see HoD Mr W Brown Spanish B or better in Spanish and also Higher Tier in all components Miss K Poots Sport Science and the Active Leisure Industry B or better in Physical Education / or if a new subject B or better in Biology / BB or better in Double Award Science Mr T Baxter Technology & Design B or better in Technology & Design Mr G Winter